br3c/home24-Code-challenge/README.md

 After you successfully installed Python3 on your computer, you should be able to run the program as follows:

+Open a terminal in the project directory.

 show the help message:

     python3 ascii_tree.py -h

+print a tree with a chosen height (e.g.: 5) but without a star on top of it:

+    python3 ascii_tree.py --height 5

+print a tree with a chosen height with a star on top of it:

+    python3 ascii_tree.py --height 5 --star